Constellations in prime elements of number fields: Relative multidimensional theorem

 \end{theorem} \begin{remark} It will be useful later that the only requirement on the weighted hypergraph $\nu $ is $\rho $-randomness, with $\rho $ depending only on $k$ and $\varepsilon $.
 This fact might not be clear from the reference \cite{Conlon-Fox-Zhao15}, where they consider a family $(\nu \super{N})_{N\in\NN}$ and state the above result for $N$ large enough without explicitly mentioning how the threshold for $N$ is determined.

 Theorem~\ref{thm:RHRL} can be verified by examining the proof of Conlon--Fox--Zhao \cite[Theorem~2.12]{Conlon-Fox-Zhao15} as follows: first, note that the dependence on $N$ stems solely from the \RCL\ \cite[Theorem~2.17]{Conlon-Fox-Zhao15}.
-Also note that their proof actually shows Theorem~\ref{theorem=RCL} below by examining each $o(1)$ related to $\nu $ in the proof.
+Also note that their arguments actually show Theorem~\ref{theorem=RCL} below by examining each $o(1)$ related to $\nu $ in the proof.
 This verifies Theorem~\ref{thm:RHRL} above.
-Such a family-free argument has already appeared in Romani\'c--Wolf \cite{RW} for the study of a quantitative version of the $1$-dimensional relative \Sz\ theorem. \end{remark} \begin{theorem}[Relative counting lemma] Let $r$ be a positive integer, and $\varepsilon$ and $\rho$ positive real numbers with $\rho<1$.
-Let $V=((J,E);(V_j)_{j\in J})$ be an $r$-graph system and $\nu$ a $\rho$-pseudorandom weighted hypergraph on $V$.
+Such a family-free argument has already appeared in Romani\'c--Wolf \cite{RW} for the study of a quantitative version of the $1$-dimensional relative \Sz\ theorem. \end{remark} \begin{theorem}[Relative counting lemma] Let $k$ be a positive integer, and $\varepsilon$ and $\rho$ sufficiently small positive real numbers depending on $k$.
+Then there exist positive real numbers \footnote{For instance, we may take $a_k=2^{1-2^{2^{k-1}-1}}$ and $b_k=2^{1-(k+2)2^{2^{k-1}-2}}$.} $a_k$ and $b_k$ depending only on $k$ such that the following holds.
+Let $V=((J,E);(V_j)_{j\in J})$ be an $r$-graph system with $r \leq k = \# J$ and $\nu$ a $\rho$-pseudorandom weighted hypergraph on $V$.
+Let $g$ and $\tilde{g}$ be two weighted hypergraphs on $V$ with $g\leq\nu$ and $\tilde{g}\leq 1$ such that $(g,\tilde g)$ is a \emph{$\varepsilon$-discrepancy pair}; see {\rm \cite[Definition~2.13]{Conlon-Fox-Zhao15}} for this notion.
+Then we have